shader-slang/spec/types.md

 \begin{itemize}
 \item \emph{Proper} types, such as \code{Int} and \code{RWStructuredBuffer<Float>}, which can be used for local variables, function parameters, etc.

-\item \emph{Interface} types, which include both references to \kw{interface} declarations, but also conjunctions of interface types.
+\item \emph{Interface} types, which include both references to `interface` declarations, but also conjunctions of interface types.
 Interface types are distinct from proper types.
 Interfaces can be used as constraints on generic type parameters, but proper types cannot.
 Similarly, an interface type is not semantically valid as a local variable or function parameter (the current Slang compiler simply translates such invalid usages to existential types, which are proper).

 \item \emph{Generic} types, which are the types of references to generic declarations.
 The current Slang language rules do not allow developers to utter generic types, and the semantics do not treat them as proper types.
 However, intermediate expressions of generic type can easily appear when checking Slang expressions.
 \end{itemize}